Wisbech: Early Modern

 During the reigns of Elizabeth I, James I, and Charles I, there was a state ecclesiastical prison in Wisbech for Catholics, many of whom died there owing to the insanitary conditions.

 A dispute arising amongst the Catholic prisoners was widely known as the Wisbech Stirs.

-In 1588 it is claimed that Robert Catesby and Francis Tresham were committed to Wisbeach Castle on the approach of the Spanish Armada.
+In 1588 it is claimed that Robert Catesby and Francis Tresham were committed to Wisbech Castle on the approach of the Spanish Armada.
 Among those held there was John Feckenham, the last Abbot of Westminster.

 The palace was demolished and replaced with John Thurloe's mansion in the mid-17th century, and Thurloe's mansion demolished in 1816 by Joseph Medworth, who also developed The Circus comprising The Crescent, Union Place and Ely Place with Museum Square and Castle Square familiar as the settings in numerous costume dramas.

-In 1620 former Wisbech residents William White and Dorothea Bradford (née May) sailed on the Mayflower to the New World with her husband William Bradford later to be Governor Bradford.
+In 1620 former Wisbech residents William White and Dorothea Bradford (née May) sailed on the Mayflower to the New World with her husband William Bradford, later to be Governor Bradford.